Josef-Friedrich/phrydy/README.rst

                                  Examples: ['The Beatles']

-        artist_credit:           The track-specific artist credit name, which may be a variation of the artist’s “canonical” name
+        artist_credit:           The track-specific artist credit name, which may be a variation of the artist’s “canonical” name.

         artist_sort:             The “sort name” of the track artist.
                                  Examples: ['Beatles, The', 'White, Jack']